 Though the High Country’s Fraser firs dominate North Carolina’s Christmas tree landscape, Eastern North Carolina growers also offer choose-and-cut experiences that make excellent day trips or starting points for building your own Christmas tree getaway.
 Here are a few options:

 7 Northlake Christmas Trees & Nursery

 7 Northlake Christmas Trees & NurseryBensonSee on map

 Visitors to Northlake Christmas Trees & Nursery can choose and cut their choice of tree from the varieties the growers have nurtured over three decades of history.
 Scenic walks around the lake, an arboretum and wooded trails add to the pleasures of a visit.
-Continue the outing with a drive to see the free Meadow Lights display (pizza and hot dogs are available at the concession stand) or head to Lights on the Neuse in Clayton, Boyette Family Farms’ holiday attraction.
+Continue the outing with a drive to see the Lights on the Neuse in Clayton, Boyette Family Farms’ holiday attraction.

 8 Helms Christmas Tree Farm

 8 Helms Christmas Tree FarmVale (near Lincolnton)See on map

-Families can find plenty to do at Helms Christmas Tree Farm after selecting from six varieties of trees (or a pre-cut Fraser fir): a covered wagon ride, the petting zoo and marshmallow roasting plus shopping for wreaths, swags, kissing balls and table arrangements.
+Families will enjoy selecting from six varieties of trees (or a pre-cut Fraser fir) at Helms Christmas Tree Farm.
+Plus, shop for wreaths, swags, kissing balls and table arrangements.
 About 20 miles north in Valdese, the Trail of Faith display celebrates the season and illuminates the unique history of the Waldensian pilgrims who settled here.